YoyoLiuuu/RNAFolding/README.md

 ## Methods

+Talk about ribozymes and why we are choosing this

+talk about the data from logan (SRA wide ribozyme search)

+transformer model

+GNN model

+pdb structures and potentially augementing it

 ## About the Team
-Purav Gupta, Yoyo Lui, Rahul Selvakumar, Nicholas Carbones, Xin Lei Lin, Ahmad Khan, Flora Liu
+Purav Gupta, Yoyo Liu, Rahul Selvakumar, Nicholas Carbones, Xin Lei Lin, Ahmad Khan, Flora Liu